 The D0205 ‘Update Registration Details’ flow via the Managed Data Network is the standard method by which a Supplier notifies the SMRA of a change of agent.
 If the agreed method of providing the bulk change of agent is via the Managed Data Network, the Data Transfer Service Provider shall be informed.
 Nothing in this BSCP shall preclude an SMRA from processing bulk change of agent instructions with other D0205 updates within the Total Daily Processing window in BSCP501, provided that all reasonable endeavours are undertaken to ensure that the additional volume of instructions does not adversely affect the processing of notifications of registrations or updates that any other Suppliers have sent to that SMRA on that Working Day.

-Confirmations (D0172 flow) and rejections (D0203 flow) from the SMRA, and any notifications to an NHHDA (D0209 flow), or NHHDAs if appropriate, of the revised NHHDC and/or NHHDA Id may be automatically sent to the SMRA’s gateway for delivery to the recipient’s gateway.
-Therefore, due care should be taken to ensure that there will not be a detrimental effect on the Managed Data Network and/or the Supplier’s or NHHDA’s gateway for the proposed volume of files generated after processing the bulk change of agent.
+Confirmations (D0172 flow) and rejections (D0203 flow) from the SMRA, and any notifications to a DA (D0209 flow), or DAs if appropriate, of the revised DC and/or DA Id may be automatically sent to the SMRA’s gateway for delivery to the recipient’s gateway.
+Therefore, due care should be taken to ensure that there will not be a detrimental effect on the Managed Data Network and/or the Supplier’s or DA’s gateway for the proposed volume of files generated after processing the bulk change of agent.

 Where processing of the bulk change of agent will result in the notifications of confirmations/rejections from the SMRA being delivered to the relevant gateway(s), the Supplier shall inform the Data Transfer Service Provider of the proposed date(s) and volume(s) of bulk change of agent file/instructions (which will be assumed to be indicative of the consequent volume of confirmations/rejections).
 Where the Data Transfer Service Provider identifies issues, the relevant Supplier and SMRA shall use reasonable endeavours to resolve these issues.